RajeevRanjan5642/Technical-interview-questions/README.md

 1. What are the four main principles of Object-Oriented Programming?

    Ans : The four main pillars of OOPS are:
-      1. Encapsulation : The wrapping up of data and member functions in a single unit called class.
+      1. Encapsulation : The wrapping up of data and functions in a single unit called class.
          - Data Hiding : Use private access modifiers to restrict the access of data from outside the class.
       2. Abstraction : Hiding the unnecessary details and providing only essential information.
          - Data Binding : Binding up of application UI and business logic.
 Any changes made in business logic will be directly reflected in application UI.